Report a barking dog

 Nuisance barking can be a grey area – what is excessive to one person may not be to another.
 Under the Dog Control Act 1996, barking is classified as a nuisance when it is persistent and loud.

 If you find yourself annoyed by the persistent and loud barking or howling of a dog, please report the dog to Animal Management by phoning (03) 941 8999 or emailing email@example.com.

 You will be asked to complete a Recording Sheet noting the date, time and length of each barking incident.
 We will need to identify the type of barking heard, to establish if the animal is distressed or a nuisance.

 With the information the complainant provides, we may:

-If there is no improvement after Animal Control’s investigation and a problem is reported against the same dog, the Council will take further steps to resolve the problem.
+If there is no improvement after Animal Management’s investigation and a problem is reported against the same dog, the Council will take further steps to resolve the problem.

 Report an aggressive dog